rebeccaferrell/CSSS508/Lectures/slides_week_5.md

 Reading in data from other software
 ===

 Working with Stata or SPSS users?
-You can use a package to bring in their data:
+You can use a package to bring in their saved data files:

 * `foreign` for Stata, SPSS, Minitab
 * `sas7bdat` for SAS